Peptide Research

 Semaglutide now FDA-approved to protect kidneys.
 Here’s what the science says.

-A FOURTH PILLAR OF KIDNEY PROTECTION
+GLP-1 KIDNEY PROTECTION: A FOURTH PILLAR

 Kidney disease affects 37 million Americans.
 Diabetes is the #1 cause.
 For decades, doctors had limited tools to slow kidney decline.
 That just changed.1